Whether you’re just starting out in business, or you’ve been your own boss for years, the end of the financial year (EOFY) can be a busy time.

 Instant asset write-off

-You may be eligible to claim the instant asset write-off for the cost of an asset you have purchased for your business in the 2024-25 tax year.
+You may be eligible to claim the instant asset write-off for the cost of an asset you have purchased for your business in the current tax year

-Eligible small business owners can deduct up to $20,000 per business asset/resource for the 2024-25 tax year.
-These purchases must be installed and ready for use in your business between 1 July 2024 and 30 June 2025.
+Eligible small business owners can claim an immediate deduction for assets costing less than $20,000 per business asset for the 2025-26 tax year.
+These assets must be first used or installed ready for use in your business between 1 July 2025 and 30 June 2026.

 Ask staff to wait for information to be 'tax ready' before lodging